Sole Legal Custody in Utah: When Courts Grant It Dustin February 19, 2026

 Every case is fact-specific, but there are patterns that show up repeatedly in sole legal custody requests.
 Courts are generally more likely to grant sole legal custody when joint legal custody has become unworkable and the evidence supports that a different structure will better protect the child’s welfare.

-High conflict that blocks decisions: Parents cannot agree on school, medical care, or core needs, and the child’s life becomes unstable or delayed because decisions never get made.
+Parents cannot agree on school, medical care, or core needs, and the child’s life becomes unstable or delayed because decisions never get made.

-Persistent refusal to cooperate: One parent repeatedly ignores court orders, blocks the other parent’s access to information, or refuses reasonable joint decision-making.
+One parent repeatedly ignores court orders, blocks the other parent’s access to information, or refuses reasonable joint decision-making.

 The reel below highlights common scenarios where sole legal custody may be appropriate, including severe conflict, alienation concerns, or situations where safety and stability require a clearer decision structure.